-Under the framework [cadre] of the freedom of association recognized and guaranteed by this Constitution, the parties, groups of political parties, trade-unions [syndicats], and other associations are formed and exercise their activities freely under reserve of respect for the principles of national sovereignty of democracy and of the laws of the Republic.
+Under the framework [cadre] of the freedom of association recognized and guaranteed by this Constitution, the political parties, groups of political parties, trade-unions [syndicats], and other associations are formed and exercise their activities freely under reserve of respect for the principles of national sovereignty of democracy and of the laws of the Republic.

 The political parties and the groups of political parties concur in the expression of suffrage.
+The same prerogatives are recognized to all Nigerien citizens enjoying their civil and political rights and meeting the conditions of eligibility provided for by the law.

 The [political] parties with an ethnic, regionalist or religious character are prohibited.
+No party may be knowingly created with the purpose of promoting an ethnicity, a region or a religion, under penalty of judicial prosecution.